 To attract private interest to PPP projects, there need to be political commitment and organizational capability.
 These are very important to get presumptive private partners to engage in the procurement process.
-The political commitment results in several things that are readily observable to the private rely on the political commitment to produce a continuous stream of interesting projects.

-To attract private interest to PPP projects, there need to be political commitment and organizational capability. partners, and it will then incentivize them to invest in the capabilities needed to engage in the tendering processes of the projects.
-The threshold to make these investments is lower if the private partners can
+The political commitment results in several things that are readily observable to the private incentivize to in the capability to engage in processes of The thresh partners, and it will then incentivize them to invest in the capabilities needed to engage in the tendering processes of the projects.
+The threshold to make these investments is lower if the private partners can rely on the political commitment to produce a continuous stream of interesting projects.